Step-by-Step Guide: How to Make Lavender Soap at Home

 lavender soap recipe

-Necessary ingredients and equipment for making lemon lavender soap
+Necessary ingredients and equipment for making DIY lavender soap

 1. Soap base: Choose a high-quality melt-and-pour soap base, preferably organic and free from harsh chemicals.